Michela Marino Lerman

 Djapo: Marie Basse-Wiles and Omari Wiles

-Omari Wiles—a force in New York’s ballroom and dance scenes—joins his mother, Marie Basse-Wiles, a revered figure in African diasporic dance, for Djapo, a vibrant new work commissioned by Works & Process, bringing together their companies Les Ballet Afrik and Maimouna Keita School of African Dance.
+Omari Wiles—a force in New York’s ballroom and dance scenes—joined his mother, Marie Basse-Wiles, a revered figure in African diasporic dance, for Djapo, a vibrant new work commissioned by Works & Process, that brought together their companies Les Ballet Afrik and Maimouna Keita School of African Dance.

-Djapo’s development is supported by Works & Process LaunchPAD residencies at Bethany Arts Community, Watermill Center, Pocantico Center, and Prior Performing Arts Center at the College of the Holy Cross.
-Music commission made possible by the Charles and Joan Gross Family Foundation.
-Additional support provided by the New York State Council on the Arts.
+Djapo’s development was supported by Works & Process LaunchPAD residencies at Bethany Arts Community, Watermill Center, Pocantico Center, and Prior Performing Arts Center at the College of the Holy Cross.
+Music commission were made possible by the Charles and Joan Gross Family Foundation.
+Additional support was provided by the New York State Council on the Arts.

 KanKouran West African Dance Company